 THE 220 Principles of Dramatic Analysis.
 (3) F, S

 Analysis, evaluation, and interpretation of dramatic literature for theatrical production.
-Selected readings of classic, contemporary, and modern plays.
+Emphasis on the traditional canon of dramatic literature and traditional structures and forms of drama.
 Prerequisites: ENG 101 (or 105); Theatre major.
-General Studies: L1.
+General Studies: L.